 Concepts in Agilefant

-Agilefant’s concepts – Stories, Tasks, Backlogs, Responsibilities, Spent effort, and Labels - are explained below.
+Agilefant’s main concepts – Stories, Tasks, Backlogs, Responsibilities, Spent effort, and Labels - are explained below.
 For an overview, be sure to look at the conceptual model tutorial video!

 In addition, we briefly discuss how the access rights work, and how you can export your database.

 A story is a piece of work that needs to be done.
 Stories can be created directly to a product, project or iteration, or from the Create new menu.
 Look up from Wikipedia a longer definition of the concept of user stories.